AnderGray/BivariateCopulas.jl/README.md

 ### Sklar's theorem

-Use any continous distribution from Distributions.jl to make a bivariate distribution with C
+Use any two continous distribution from Distributions.jl may be used to make a bivariate distribution with C

 ```Julia
 julia> C1 = Gaussian(0.8);